Print Friendly, PDF & Email

 Anxiety and Dealing with Panic Attacks

 Anxiety is a gift from nature because it aids survival — none of us would live long if anxiety didn't stop us from taking foolhardy risks!
-But, like anything else, excessive anxiety can be problematic and become as disabling as any chronic physical illness.
+But, like anything elsedone to excess, too much anxiety can be problematic and become as disabling as any chronic physical illness.

-Excessive fears and worry, panic attacks, phobias, obsessive-compulsive behaviours and post-traumatic stress reactions are all forms of out of control anxiety.
-If you suffer from one of these conditions, or if your days are blighted by continual low-grade anxiety, it can feel as if your life will never be normal again, as if something alien is in control of you.
+Excessive fears and worry, panic attacks, phobias, obsessive-compulsive behaviours and post-traumatic stress reactions are all forms of out-of-control anxiety.
+If you suffer from one of these conditions, or if your days are blighted by continual low-grade anxiety, you may feel that your life will never be normal again, as if something alien is in control of you.

 There are three elements to anxiety